Hannah Brown Reveals She Only Had $70 In The Bank Before Her Back-To-Back ‘Bachelorette,’ ‘DWTS’ Gigs

 Brown, 25, told Marie Claire that she wasn’t looking to extend her 15 minutes of fame when she jumped at the first post-Bachelorette opportunity on Dancing With the Stars but instead felt she needed the “growth.”

-After two unsuccessful stints on ABC dating shows – Underwood rejected her for Cassie Randolph, and Hannah’s Bachelorette fiance Jed Wyatt was caught in a web of lies regarding a hometown girlfriend—Hannah said she feels like the new opportunities are her “consolation prize.”
+After two unsuccessful stints on ABC dating shows — Underwood rejected her for Cassie Randolph, and Hannah’s Bachelorette fiancé Jed Wyatt was caught in a web of lies regarding a hometown girlfriend — she said she feels like the new opportunities are her “consolation prize.”

-Hannah also admitted that she looks at A-list influencers such as Lauren Conrad, Reese Witherspoon and Chrissy Teigen as her role models as she set her sights on writing a children’s book and starting a home décor line.
+Hannah also admitted that she looks at A-list influencers such as Lauren Conrad, Reese Witherspoon, and Chrissy Teigen as her role models as she set her sights on writing a children’s book and starting a home décor line.
 She even dissed some products frequently peddled by her peers.

 “I don’t want to be selling SugarBearHair [Gummies] and FabFitFun boxes.”